Please note: this post may contain affiliate links. I will always only recommend products that I have personally used and 100% stand behind.

 Hello!
 Welcome Back!
 Today we are going to talk about something very important and close to my heart, self care.
-We are going to talk about the importance of self care and I’m going to tell you some of my favorite products so that you can have your own self care night!
+We’ll dive into the importance of self care and I’m going to recommend you some of my favorite products so that you can have your own self care night!

 Self-care nights can consist of anything that make you feel at peace and feel taken care of.
 That is the biggest thing I want everyone to take away from this.
-There is no right or wrong way for self-care, it’s all about doing what recenter’s you when things get out of control.
-Without further ado this is my typical self-care night and some favorite products.
+There is no right or wrong way for self-care, it’s all about doing what re-center’s you when things get out of control.
+Without further ado this is my typical self-care night and some of my favorite products.

 Bubble Bath: I take a bubble bath every single night but on self-care nights I amp up my typical bath.
 I’ll use bath bombs,bubbles, sugar scrubs and finish off with a body wash.
 The products I use tend to change depending on the season but Soap & Glory’s Original scent is a staple all year round for me.
-I am currently using Moroccan Oil Body Wash, it’s pricey that’s for sure but the scent lingers and smells so luxurious I think it’s the perfect summer scent.
+Currently I’m using the Moroccan Oil Shower Gel, it’s pricey that’s for sure but the scent lingers and smells so luxurious I think it’s the perfect summer scent.

 Skincare: Taking care of my skin is really important to me.
-I’m usually very happy with my skin minus when Aunt Flow comes into town and gives me those painful under the skin zits, you know the ones i’m talking about.
-On my self-care nights I like to really focus on my skincare.
-Before my bath, I’ll take my makeup off with Bliss Makeup wipes just so that majority of my makeup is off and I can move onto a face mask.
+I’m usually very happy with my skin minus when Aunt Flow comes into town and gives me those painful under the skin zits. (you know the ones i’m talking about) On my self-care nights I like to really focus on my skincare.
+Before my bath, I’ll take my makeup off with a makeup wipe just so that majority of my makeup is off and I can move onto a face mask.
 I tend to switch it up on face masks making sure I tend too whatever I think my skin needs.
 One I have used a lot is the L’oreal Pure Clay Mask Clear & Comfort.
 I’m actually on my second tub of this product and I’ve never fully gone through a face mask before so that’s a testament of how good it is.
 After my face mask I like to spritz my face with a facial mist, simply because it feels nice.
 Then I’ll finish off my skincare with a serum and moisturizer.
-I really enjoy the Olehendrickson Night Serum, it has AHAs in it which helps resurface your skin and get rid of any texture you may be experiencing.
+I really enjoy the Olehenrickson Invigorating Night Serum, it has AHAs in it which helps resurface your skin and get rid of any texture you may be experiencing.
 I tend to go back and forth between a few moisturizers depending on how dry my skin feels which again changes with the seasons, currently I’ve been loving this Drench & Quench moisturizer from Bliss.

 Candles: If you know me, you’ll know I’m weirdly obsessed with candles.
 The whole upper shelf of my closet is filled with candles, it’s a little absurd if i’m being honest.
 However, candles really help with anxiety for me.
 They give me a lot of comfort so they are a must have in my self-care nights, plus they leave your room smelling yummy!
 My favorite type of candles are warm, musky scents, I really enjoy the 3 Wick Candles from Bath & Body Works.

 Now you maybe wondering, how often am I suppose to have these self-care nights?
-You can never over do it on taking care of yourself.
+Honestly, you can never over do it on taking care of yourself.
 If you’re having a tough week and you feel like you need to have a self-care night every night then do it, or if you feel like you only need them once a month thats perfectly fine to.
 You can alternate what you incorporate into your self-care nights so that it always caters to how you’re feeling that day.
 I personally like to have a self-care night once a week, preferably on a Friday so that I can let go of the week and really recharge over the weekend.
 Self-care is a personal thing & it’s all about doing what makes YOU feel taken care of.
 While mental health statistically affects woman more then men, both are affected by it and both can take part in and benefit from self-care.

 I want to reiterate that this isn’t meant cure your mental illness if you are suffering from one, but more so help you compartmentalize.
 I know this post has been centered around mental health since May is Mental Health Awareness Month but, you don’t need to be suffering from a mental illness to take part in self-care.
 We all get overwhelmed and need to take time to slow down and remember to take care of ourselves.
 Whether you’re a parent, a stressed out student or an overworked employee find what works for you and make that your self-care.
 It doesn’t always have to be expensive bath bombs it can be as simple as getting fresh air in your lungs, it’s about finding a balance.
 I wish you all happiness and peace of mind.
 Enjoy kicking back & relaxing.
 Until next time…